-During the year under review, the Company achieved growth in the overall GWP of 10.9% closing at €64,521K compared to a growth of 10.3% achieved during the previous reporting year.

-Underwriting activities generated a profit of €5,174K in 2022 (compared to €12,008K in 2021).
-The table below illustrates the profit and loss account for year-end 2022 as shown in the Company's financial statements, compared to the previous reporting year.
+During the year under review, the Company achieved growth in the overall GWP of 11.6% closing at €72,028K compared to a growth of 10.9% achieved during the previous reporting year.
+The growth of the GWP is featured as part on the insurance revenue under the IFRS 17 standard.
+The table below illustrates the profit for year-end 2023 as shown in the Company's financial statements, compared to the previous reporting year.
+The Company has restated comparative information for 2022.